 Parents whose children have a disability and / or require special resources to sit the test must request this in writing by completing a form describing the child's disability and / or extra resources required to sit the test and must also supply detailed medical evidence.
-Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 14 June 2017.
+Forms are available from, and must be returned to, either Warwickshire Admissions or The Grammar Schools in Birmingham (depending with whom you are registering for the entrance test) by 11.59pm on 10th June 2020.

 Please note that this date is earlier than the test registration deadline and that any information provided after this date may not be considered.

-Parents making such a request will be notified by the end of July 2017 whether or not their request has been agreed.
+Parents making such a request will be notified by the end of July 2020 whether or not their request has been agreed.

 Parents whose child is not able to sit the test on Saturdays for religious reasons must indicate this when registering for the test and supply a supporting letter from their religious leader.
-These children are likely to be tested on Sunday 10 September 2017.